-As a result of the findings during the Phase I Survey, it was determined that a Phase II Survey would be necessary.
-The Phase II survey was conducted on four separate days from late April to early June and no bog turtles were observed within the designated survey area.
+During the Phase II bog turtle survey conducted on four separate days from late April to early June, no bog turtles were observed within the approximately 3-acres of designated survey area.
 In addition, there are no records of bog turtles on the Site or in the immediate surrounding area.
-Other species noted during the survey are discussed below.
-The dominance of invasive species and highly degraded conditions in the surrounding area makes it highly unlikely that bog turtles are present at the Site.
+Other species noted during the survey are provided in the table below.
+The dominance of invasive species and highly degraded conditions in the surrounding area makes it highly unlikely that bog turtles are present at the Property.
 Although bog turtles were not observed during the Phase II Survey, there is still a minute chance that they could inhabit the wetland.
-A complete copy of the Bagdon Environmental Report is included in Appendix F.
+A complete copy of the Phase II Bog Turtle Survey Report is included in Appendix F.